 Bridge Falls Path Come enjoy this ½ mile multi-use trail that connects to a regional network of multi-use trails.
 The Bridge Falls path provides a scenic walk, run or bike along the shores of Back Bay in between the Railroad Depot downtown to Wolfeboro Falls.
 After Crossing Route 28, it becomes the Cotton Valley Trail and continues on towards Albee Beach, Wakefield and beyond.
 Popular access points are at the Wolfeboro Railroad Depot, Albee Beach and Fernald Crossing.

 Carry Beach- Buses and bus groups are not allowed at Carry Beach.
 This beach is for Wolfeboro Residents, their families, and guests.
 Beach passes are required in order to park at this beach.
 Home to the annual Granite Man Triathlon on the third Saturday in August, Carry Beach is a secluded, quiet and shallow beach perfect for young swimmers and families.
-The beach is open sunrise to sunset year round.
+The beach is open sunrise to sunset year-round.
 The parking lot is plowed and provides public access to the beach during the winter months for ice fishing, skiing, etc…Swim at your own risk when no lifeguards present.
 Located on Forest Rd.
-Click here for map.
+Click here for a map.

-Cate Park A delightful waterfront park in downtown Wolfeboro that is home to summer concerts, art shows and special events.
-Come down to have a picnic, enjoy some ice cream and take in the views of Lake Winnepesauke.
+Cate Park A delightful waterfront park in downtown Wolfeboro that is home to summer concerts, art shows, and special events.
+Come down to have a picnic, enjoy some ice cream and take in the views of Lake Winnipesaukee.
 Located adjacent to the Town Docks.
 See Wolfeboro Area Chamber of Commerce website for complete concert listing.
 A very informative history of the park is available here.
-Located on Main St. Click here for map.
+Located on Main St. Click here for a map.

 Clark Park Clark Park is a tranquil oasis of green in downtown Wolfeboro, that offers an open field, shady areas to while away the afternoon hours, picnic tables and gardens.
 Clark Park is home to the Wolfeboro Area Farmers Market June--October.
 Also located at Clark Park is the Clark House Museum Complex, managed by the Wolfeboro Historical Society.
 Located at 233 South Main St. across from Huggins Hospital.
-Click here for map.
+Click here for a map.